 7 things you need to know before buying a second home

-In the market for a vacation home?
-Whether you’re dreaming of a beachfront paradise or a backcountry lodge, a second home can spice up your life.
-While it’s fun to think about warm winters and family reunions in the sand, purchasing a vacation residence is a huge financial decision.
-Here are 7 tips to keep in mind before you buy.
+Whether you find yourself daydreaming of a beachfront paradise or a backcountry lodge, a second home can provide a welcome escape from everyday life.
+And while it’s fun to start thinking about all those warm, snow-free winters or family reunions in the sand, purchasing a vacation residence is a huge financial decision.

 2. Don’t rush your decision